edanalytics/dbt_synth_data/README.md

 ```
 Note that you may want to "clean up" by dropping some of your intermediate columns, as shown with the `synth_add_cleanup_hook()` calls in the example above.

 You may also want to modify another table *only after this one is built*.
-This is possible using cleanup hooks.
+This is also possible using cleanup hooks.

 For example, suppose you want to create `products` and `orders`, but you want some `products` to be exponentially more popular (more `orders` for) than others.
 This is possible by
 1. creating a `products` model with an extra popularity column